 Ingrid Marie comes to us from a schoolyard on the Island of Funen, Denmark in about 1910.
-A seedling of the Cox's Orange Pippin.
+A seedling of the Cox's Orange Pippin and a parent of Elstar.
 Skin a dark red flush, some stripes, against a yellow background, sometimes russeted.
 Medium to large size fruit with juicy flesh and a rich, lightly aromatic flavor.
 Ingrid Marie does well in moderately warm humid climates.
+Scab resistant.

-Water Requirement: 8-15 gallons per week May through Sept.
+Water Requierments: 12-15 gallons per week May through Sept.

 *As noted by University of California Scientists and other qualified professionals the most successful trees often have caliper from 1/2" to 5/8" and usually establish faster than smaller and larger planting stock.

-Our apple trees are delivered to you bareroot during their winter dormancy from January through May depending on USDA zone.
-Trees are shipped with your invoice and helpful planting directions.
-There is no minimum quantity required but shipping rate for an individual tree is expensive so you'll find it's cost effective to consider a handful of trees,vines or our helpful Tree Starter Kits.
+Our fruit trees and berries are delivered to you bareroot during their winter dormancy from January through May depending on USDA zone.
+Trees are shipped with your invoice and helpful planting directions